-For sequence bookings, the same reference number is assigned to the entire sequence, making it easier to see all the bookings for a sequence grouped together by the same booking reference number.
+ChurchSuite assigns a unique, consecutively-numbered booking Reference to each booking you add, helping you to distinguish your various bookings.
+For sequence bookings, the same Reference number is assigned to the entire sequence, making it easier to see all the bookings for a sequence grouped together by the same booking reference number.

-The booking reference is also fully searchable in the booking search.
+The booking Reference is also fully searchable in the booking search.

-Changing dates is also really easy too.
-Simple click 'Change Date' on the Planner and select your required date.
-The "Today" button on the right will quickly reset your Planner back to display bookings for today's date.
+Navigating between different dates on the Planner is really easy too.
+Simply click Change Date and select a date.
+The Today button on the right will quickly reset your Planner back to display bookings for today's date.
 The forward and backward arrow buttons will also change the display by a single day/week/month (depending on your Planner view).

-On the Bookings page you can view a list of your Past or Future bookings.
-You can also filter the list of bookings displayed by the booking Status - Any, Confirmed, Pending or Cancelled.
+When viewing the Bookings list, notice how you can switch the View between Past or Future bookings.
+You can also filter by booking Status - Any, Confirmed, Pending or Cancelled.

-Bookings that are linked to events in your Calendar module are, by definition, already displayed on your church's calendar in the Calendar module.
-However, for bookings not linked to calendar events, you have the option to also show them on your calendar - perhaps to keep other team members informed who may not have access to the Planner view in the Bookings module.
-Many churches like to keep their event and bookings calendars separate; but for churches wishing to show some or all of their bookings on the church calendar, the "Show on calendar?" option will provide that functionality for you.
+Bookings that are Linked to an Event are of course, by definition, already displayed on your church's calendar in the Calendar module.
+However, for bookings Not linked to an Event, you have the option to optionally show them on your Calendar module calendar - perhaps to keep other team members informed who may not have access to the Planner view in the Bookings module.
+Many churches like to keep their events and bookings calendars separate; but for churches wishing to show some or all of their bookings on the church event calendar, the Show on calendar option will provide that functionality for you.

-While most churches will use the Planner view and Bookings pages to keep pastoral and/or facilities teams in the loop, you can also output your Planner in PDF format; providing a printed summary of the day/week/month's bookings with contact details for the overseer of each booking.
+While most churches will use the Planner view and Bookings pages to keep pastoral and/or facilities teams in the loop, you can also export your Planner in PDF format; providing a printed summary of the day/week/month's bookings with contact details for the overseer of each booking.

-When viewing any booking, you have the option to communicate directly from the booking page.
+When viewing any booking, you have the option to Communicate directly from the booking page.